Bound states and decay dynamics in $N$-level Friedrichs model with factorizable interactions: Discrete bound states

 \section{Discrete bound states}

 When the real energy $E$ is outside the continuum or satisfies $J(E)=0$ in the continuum, the energy-dependent operator $\hH_{\rm eff}(E)$ is a Hermitian Hamiltonian.
-A non-trivial solution $E$ of the eigenvalue problem~(\ref{EigenEq}) is equivalent to the determinant of the matrix $E-\hH_{\rm eff}(E)$ being zero, which can be expressed as
+The solution $E$ of the eigenvalue problem~(\ref{EigenEq}) is equivalent to the determinant of the matrix $E-\hH_{\rm eff}(E)$ being zero, which can be expressed as

 by invoking our factorizable-interaction hypothesis.
-Hereafter, we substitute $\vert \Phi_m\ra$ for bound state $\vert \Phi(E_m)\ra$ with eigenvalue $E_m$.
+Hereafter, we substitute $| \Phi_m\ra$ for bound state $| \Phi(E_m)\ra$ with eigenvalue $E_m$.
 The total number $M$ of bound states both outside and inside the continuum will be discussed in the following.